MithuBitz/LeetLab/Readme.md

 - Again create a post method for add problem to playlist with help of playlistId as params like `/:playlistId/add-problem`.
 We need authmiddleware and add problem to playlist controller.
 - Now we need to create a delete method for delete playlist with help of playlistId as params and we need authmiddleware and delete playlist controller.
 - And at last create a delete method for remove problem from playlist with help of playlistId as params like `/:playlistId/remove-problem`.
 We need authmiddleware and remove problem from playlist controller.
 - Now create and intialize the above controller inside playlist.controller.js file.

+## Step 23:

+- First implement the create playlist controller.
+For this first get the name and description of the playlist from the req.body and also grab the userId from the req.user.id.
+- Now create a new playlist with help of create() inside the playlist table and set data like name, description, userId.
+- Now send the response with status code 200 with success, message and playlist.
+Now implement the catch part also.

+## Step 24: